access-ci-org/access-ci-ui/public/api/cider_README.txt

 Resource provider staff:
 - Associate each of their Resources with one or more Resource Groups

-Resource catalog developers:
+Resource Catalog developers:
-- Retrieve by API all the Resource Groups associated with info_groupviewid = resource-catalog.access-ci.org
+- Retrieve by API all the Resource Groups associated with their info_groupviewid = resource-catalog.access-ci.org
-- Retrieve by API all ACCESS affiliated CiDeR resources, which includes what Resource Groups each is in
+- Retrieve by API all ACCESS affiliated CiDeR resources, each of which lists what Resource Groups they are a part of
-- Retrieve other information from other sources which must include either the info_resourceid or info_groupid that the information is associated with.
+- Retrieve other information from other sources all of which MUST include either the info_resourceid or info_groupid that the information is associated with.
+- Metadata about the view could be stored somewhere by info_groupviewid
-- Build a resource catalog wi
+- Build a resource catalog displaying all the resource groups and associated resources